 The soft skills you put on your resume should be thought out.
 Why?
-Many hiring managers agree that soft skills can often outweigh that of hard skills.
-While hard skills can be trained and learned, soft skills can usually not be taught.
+Many hiring managers agree that soft skills can often outweigh hard skills.
+Hard skills are quantifiable job-specific abilities gained through training or education.
+On the other hand, soft skills are harder to measure and learn but can be applied in any position.

 Whatever your career path is, communication will always be one of the vital skills for success.
 This includes verbal, written, and non-verbal communication.
 Especially for jobs in sales or management, communication is crucial.
 As an excellent communicator, you can speak and write to get your point across.
 Also, you can listen to others’ opinions and ideas.
 Finally, you can be professional and respectful in all situations.
 If you include this amongst your soft skills for a resume, make sure also to show it during the interview.